Middle School Gifted Education Programming

 Students will then be able to “skip” Algebra in high school and enroll directly in Geometry or an appropriately challenging high school course.

-- A quantitative CogAT score at the 90th percentile or above.
+- A quantitative CogAT score at or above the 90th percentile or above or a nonverbal and quantitative composite CogAT score at the 90th percentile or above.

 Students in the sixth grade Honors Pre-Algebra course will likely follow this mathematics course progression: